-Our guiding principles and core beliefs in core curriculum at St Therese's aim to:
+Our guiding principles and beliefs in core curriculum at St Therese's are to:

-- Focus on developing 21st Century pedagogical skills in teachers on the teaching of core skills. - Focus strategic support to all students, including those with learning needs, EAL/D and special talents.

-- Provide differentiated, quality assessment that ensures learning is strategic and relevant. - Facilitate the transfer of special education programs, strategies and assessments into the classroom. - Successful Foundations where K-2 students learn through hands-on & play-based learning activities.
+- Focus on developing 21st Century pedagogical skills in teachers. - Focus strategic support to all students, including those with learning needs, EAL/D and special talents. - Provide differentiated, quality assessment that ensures learning is strategic and relevant. - Facilitate the transfer of special education programs, strategies and assessments into the classroom. - Implement successful foundations where K-2 students learn through hands-on & play-based learning activities.